-- In 2009, there were 736 deaths attributed to boating accidents in the U.S.
+- There are nearly 700 deaths are attributed to boating accidents in the U.S. each year.

 - Most victims of fatal boating accidents drown.

 - More than 8 out of 10 boaters who drown weren’t using life jackets.

 - 70% of boaters who drowned were in boats under 21 feet in length.

 - Alcohol is a contributing factor in 16 percent of boating-related deaths in the U.S.

 Florida is a boater’s paradise, with 8,000 miles of coastline, 2,000 marinas, 3 million acres of lakes, 1,700 miles of rivers and nearly 1 million registered vessels.
 Our pristine waters are a major recreational and tourist draw, so it’s little wonder Florida ranks No. 1 nationally for most boating participation.

 According to the Florida Department of Highway Safety and Motor Vehicles, there are an estimated 897,000 registered boaters in the state, with 43,700 of those in Lee County, making it No. 3 in boating registrations statewide.
 There are 20,500 boat registrations in Charlotte and another 21,800 in Collier.
 Interest in boating and water sport activities has steadily risen, as indicated by booming boat ownership and related tourism.

 Unfortunately, this means the number of injurious and fatal boating accidents has climbed as well.
 In 2019, the U.S. Coast Guard reported 4,168 total accidents nationally, resulting in 613 deaths.
 Here in the Sunshine State, the Florida Fish & Wildlife Conservation Commission (FWC) reported 736 boating accidents in a recent year, resulting in 62 fatalities and nearly 450 injuries.
 That’s more than anywhere else in the country – and it’s been that way for years.